zam11x/An-argument-for-Shia/README.md

 "Abu Bakr" is a kunia, not a name.
 The name of Abu Bakr ibn Abu Quhafa is Abdullah ibn Uthman.
 And the name of Abu Bakr ibn Ali is Muhammad Asghar.

 Umar used to rename a lot of people.
 He renamed "Ibrahim ibn Haarith" to Abdullah and "Ajda' ibn Maalik" to Abdurrahmaan. \
-`Al-Isaabah fi Tamyeez as-Sahaba, by Ibn Hajar, vol 1, page 330` \
+`Al-Isabah fi Tamyeez as-Sahaba, by Ibn Hajar, vol 1, page 330` \
 Umar renamed one of Ali's children to "Umar". \
 `Siyar A'lam an-Nubala, vol 4, page 134` \
 Even if we didn't know that it was Umar who renamed him, we still couldn't claim he was named out of love for the second caliph, as there were at least 21 "Umar"s among the Sahaba! \
-`Al-Isaabah fi Tamyeez as-Sahaba, by Ibn Hajar, vol 4, page 483`
+`Al-Isabah fi Tamyeez as-Sahaba, by Ibn Hajar, vol 4, page 483`

 Ali named his son "Uthman" out of love "Uthman ibn Madh'un" who was killed in the battle of Badr during the lifetime of The Prophet (s). \
 `Tarikh Madina Damishq, vol 45, page 304` \
 Even if we didn't know that he was named after Ibn Madh'un, we still couldn't claim he was named out of love for the third caliph, as there were at least 26 "Uthman"s among the Sahaba! \
-`Al-Isaabah fi Tamyeez as-Sahaba, vol 4, page 370`
+`Al-Isabah fi Tamyeez as-Sahaba, vol 4, page 370`

 # An argument for Shi'a